Definitions and pathophysiology

 Endometriosis is defined as endometrial stroma and glands outside the uterus, but this definition needs revision.

-Adenomyosis is endometrial stroma and glands in the myometrium of the uterus
+Adenomyosis is endometrial stroma and glands in the wall of the uterus

-Endometriosis is caused by genetic-epigenetic changes (see our recent publications , caused by oxidative stress and infection.
+Endometriosis is initiated by genetic-epigenetic changes in the cells (see our recent publications , caused by oxidative stress and infection.

-Growth of endometriosis lesions starts after G-E incidents and varies with the G-E changes and with the environment as immunology and peritoneal cavity
+Growth of endometriosis lesions varies with the G-E changes and with the environment as immunology and peritoneal cavity

 - We understand the problems during pregnancy

-- Endometriosis lesions are clonal and thus small benign tumors
+- lesions are clonal and thus small benign tumors

-- The different types of lesions have different genetic-epigenetic incidents.
-Even similar looking lesions can be different e.g. progesterone resistance and thus react very differently to hormonal treatment
+- similar looking lesions can be different e.g. progesterone resistance and thus react very differently to hormonal treatment

 - at the moment of diagnosis most lesions are no longer progressive